Menu

 A hybrid publisher must:

 2. Vet submissions.
 A hybrid publisher vets submissions, publishing only those titles that meet the mission and vision of the company, as well as a defined quality level set by the publisher.
-Good hybrid publishers don’t publish everything that is submitted and often decline to publish.
+Good hybrid publishers don’t publish everything that comes over the transom and often decline to publish.

-4. Publish to industry standards.
+6. Publish to industry standards.
 A hybrid publisher accepts full responsibility for the quality of the titles it publishes.
-Books released by a hybrid publisher should be on par with traditionally published books in terms of adherence to industry standards.
+Books released by a hybrid publisher should be on par with traditionally published books in terms of adherence to industry standards, which are detailed in IBPA’s Industry Standards Checklist for a Professionally Published Book.

-5. Ensure editorial, design, and production quality.
+7. Ensure editorial, design, and production quality.
 A hybrid publisher is responsible for producing books edited, designed, and produced to a professional degree.
 This includes assigning editors for developmental editing, copyediting, and proofreading, as needed, together with following traditional standards for a professionally designed book.
-All editors and designers must be publisher approved.
+All editors and designers must be publisher approved; they can be part of the publisher’s internal staff or outsourced, or a mix of both options.

-6. Pursue and manage a range of publishing rights.
+8. Pursue and manage a range of publishing rights.
 A hybrid publisher normally publishes in both print and digital formats, as appropriate, and perhaps pursues other rights, in order to reach the widest possible readership.
-As with a traditional publisher, authors may negotiate to keep their subsidiary rights, such as foreign- language, audio, and other derivative rights.
+As with a traditional publisher, authors may negotiate to keep their subsidiary rights, such as foreign language, audio, and other derivative rights.

-7. Provide distribution services.
-A hybrid publisher has a strategic approach to distribution beyond simply making books available for purchase via online retailers.
-Depending on the hybrid publisher, this may mean traditional distribution, wherein a team of sales reps actively markets and sells books to retailers, or it may mean publisher outreach to a network of specialty retailers, clubs, or other niche-interest organisations.
-At a minimum, a hybrid publisher develops, with the author, a marketing and sales strategy for each book it publishes, inclusive of appropriate sales channels for that book, and provides ongoing assistance to the author seeking to execute this strategy in order to get his or her book in front of its target audience.
-This is in addition to listing books with industry-recognised wholesalers.
+9. Provide distribution services.
+A hybrid publisher has a strategic approach to making books available to consumers beyond the simple mechanism of uploading files to online retailers and making books available for purchase online.
+Depending on the hybrid publisher, this may mean partnering with a traditional distributor that has a team of sales representatives who actively market and sell books to retailers, libraries, wholesalers, etc., or it may mean publisher outreach to a network of specialty retailers, clubs, or other niche-interest organizations.
+At minimum, a hybrid publisher has a marketing and sales strategy for each book it publishes, inclusive of appropriate sales channels for that book, and provides assistance and/or education to the author seeking to execute or understand this strategy in order to get his or her book in front of its target audience.
+This is in addition to listing books with at least one industry-recognized wholesaler.

-8. Demonstrate respectable sales.
-A hybrid publisher should have a record of producing several books that sell in respectable quantities for the book’s niche.
-This varies from niche to niche; small niches, such as poetry and literary fiction, require sales of only a couple thousand copies, while mass-market books require more.
+10. Demonstrate respectable sales.
+A hybrid publisher should have a record of producing several books that sell in respectable quantities for the book’s niche with a demonstrated sales track record with like titles.
+This varies from niche to niche; small niches, such as poetry and literary fiction, may see sales of less than a couple thousand copies, while mass-market books require more.

-9. Pay authors a higher-than-standard royalty.
-A hybrid publisher pays its authors more than the industry-standard* royalty range** on print and digital books, in exchange for the author’s personal investment.
+11. Pay authors a higher-than-standard royalty.
+When compensation is based on royalties, a hybrid publisher pays its authors more than the industry-standard royalty range on print and digital books in exchange for the author’s personal investment.
 Although royalties are generally negotiable, the author’s share must be laid out transparently and must be commensurate with the author’s investment.
 In most cases, the author’s royalty should be greater than 50% of net on both print and digital books.

 Additional considerations: